abstractfactory/rfc/spec9.md

 # Architecture

-When creating content, there are generally two sets of results; `private` and `public`
+When creating content, there are generally speaking two sets of results; `private` and `public`

 * `private`: work-in-progress or in-development style results not relevant to others but merely a preamble to `public` results.
 * `public`: results conformed to a set of standards so as to provide a consistent service for others.